 Rabies is a fatal, viral infection of the brain, which is why it is so important to avoid contracting it.
 The virus is spread through the saliva of infected animals (such as dogs, cats, monkeys and bats).
 It is not always possible to recognise that animals are infected with rabies; some can carry the disease without there being any obvious signs.
 Be especially wary of animals that are aggressive and agitated.
+After a possible infection, it is important that you immediately report to the First Aid department or the Infection Control department in a hospital.

 You can come into contact with the virus if an infected animal bites you, or if it scratches or licks you.
 The virus enters the body through skin wounds or via mucous membranes (eyes and mouth).
 Once the virus gets into the nervous system it will develop into rabies and recovery will no longer be possible.
 However, it it possible to prevent the virus from entering the nervous system.